SnapDrop/snapdrop/docs/mobile-chrome-apps.md

 ## Build and run app

-After done of above steps. run this command on root path that let you see Chrome Apps built with Polymer Starter Kit.
+After done of above steps. run this command on root path that let you see Chrome Apps built with Share With Me.

 ```sh
 gulp && cd platform && cca run chrome